Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 These fees are mandatory and usually included in your tour operator's quote.
 Note that fees are often higher in the Peak Season (July–September).

 For the most popular parks like the Serengeti and Ngorongoro Conservation Area, the entry fee is approximately $70 to $83 per adult for every 24 hour period.
-These fees are the same year round and are included in your package price by your tour operator.
+There is also an overnight camping, concession, or special campsite fee depending on your lodging choice.
 For a park-by-park breakdown and what’s included, see how much are park fees in Tanzania.

 Transportation Costs: Getting Around the Parks